milastern/Four-Year-Planner/README.md

 - **Open the app**: When the app is running, open your browser and go to the local server URL: [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
 - **Enter Your Information**: Fill out the form with the following details:
-  - **Primary Major**: Select your primary major from the dropdown list.
-  - **Number of Credits Already Earned**: Enter the total credits you have earned so far.
-  - **Language**: If applicable, select a language from the dropdown.
-  - **Study Abroad Preference**: Select whether you are planning to study abroad.
-  - **Degree Type**: Choose whether you are pursuing a single major, double major, or a major-minor combination.
-  - **Secondary Major/Minor**: Depending on your degree type, these options will appear dynamically.
 - **Submit the Form**: Once you have filled in the form, click the "Submit" button to generate your four-year plan.
 - **View the Plan**: After submitting, a personalized course schedule will appear as a visual chart representing your four-year plan.

 # Code Structure

 The code structure of this project is organized to separate concerns, making it modular and easy to understand.
-Each component of the system is designed for a specific role, from user interaction to schedule generation and data handling.
+Each component of the program is designed for a specific role, from user interaction to schedule generation and data handling.

 ## 1. **main.py**
    - **Role**: This is the main entry point for the application and the file that runs the Dash server.
 It is responsible for setting up the web server and managing dynamic interactions between user inputs and the course scheduling logic.